 If you plan to claim anybody as a dependent on your tax return – whether it’s your spouse, children, or an elderly parent living with you, you should answer yes.
 Then, fill in the number of dependents you will claim to move on to the next step.

-You may also want to read: Tax Credit for Elderly Parent Living With You
+You may also want to read: Tax Credit for Elderly Parents Living With You.

 In this section, answer yes if your taxes are withheld from your paycheck.
 If you have started a new job – meaning that you will receive two or more W-2 forms – make sure to include every job you have held in the count for the second part of the question.

 If you have one or more pensions that will pay you this year, answer Yes to this question and enter the appropriate number of pensions into the second box.
 If this question does not apply to you, simply answer no and move on to the next section.